Tuxtla Gutiérrez: Environment

-The city has an altitude of 600 meters above sea level and sits in the long narrow Tuxtla Valley, which is part of the larger Central Valley region of the state.
+The city is at an altitude of 600 meters above sea level and sits in the long, narrow Tuxtla Valley, which is part of the larger Central Valley region of the state.
 On the north and south sides of the municipality, the land rises into mountainous terrain as one heads out of the valley.

-There are three main rivers in the municipality, the Grijalva or Grande de Chiapa, the Suchiapa and the Sabinal.
+There are three main rivers in the municipality: the Grijalva or Grande de Chiapa, the Suchiapa and the Sabinal.
 The last is severely polluted.

-The natural vegetation of the area is lowland rainforest; however much has been cut down by logging and clearing for farmland and pasture.
-Most of the municipality's forest and wildlife is found in a number of reserves including the Centro Ecological Recreativo El Zapotal, the Cerro Mactumatzá State Reserve, the Vedada Villa Allende Protected Forest Zone, and the Sumidero Canyon National Park.
-The largest of these is Sumidero Canyon, established in 1980, which spreads out over 21,789.41 hectares in three other municipalities besides Tuxtla.
+The natural vegetation of the area is lowland rainforest; however, much has been cut down by logging and clearing for farmland and pasture.
+Most of the municipality's forests and wildlife are found in several reserves, including the Centro Ecological Recreativo El Zapotal, the Cerro Mactumatzá State Reserve, the Vedada Villa Allende Protected Forest Zone, and the Sumidero Canyon National Park.
+The largest of these is Sumidero Canyon, established in 1980, which spans 21,789.41 hectares across three municipalities other than Tuxtla.

-El Zapotal was created in 1990 and extends over 192.57 hectares completely within the municipality.
-It contains lowland rainforest, subtropical forest and some highland rainforest.
+El Zapotal was created in 1990 and covers 192.57 hectares, all within the municipality.
+It contains lowland rainforest, subtropical forest, and some highland rainforest.
 All of these contain deciduous and perennial species.
-Cerro Mactumatzá was established in 1997 and with an area of 613.70 hectares within the municipality.
-It contains oak, holm oak and tropical forests and with some areas still containing old growth.
+Cerro Mactumatzá was established in 1997 and has an area of 613.70 hectares within the municipality.
+It contains oak, holm oak, and tropical forests, and with some areas still containing old growth.
 Because of the rapid growth of the city, these green areas are under pressure.
 In 2011, over 200 illegal squatters were evicted from an area called El paraíso, inside an ecological reserve in the municipality.
 This settlement covered an area of ten hectares.